ebiggz/ADPAutoTimecard/README.md

 ## ADP AutoTimecard

-A Google Chrome Extension that autofills your Timecard with predefined entries.
+A Google Chrome Extension that autofills your ADP Timecard with predefined entries.

 ### Installing
 1) Visit the Releases page and download the latest version.